solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 - <!-- db_item-791-0 -->: 200 LT
 - 4x <!-- db_item-15665-0 --> or <!-- db_item-15662-0 --> in mainhand and sub-weapon: 150 LT + 60 LT if you run HAN crystals
 - [[Clang!Clang!]
 Lightstone set]: 30 LT
-- Alchemy stone: varies (spirit stone doesn't give weight!)
+- Alchemy stone: varies (spirit stones don't give weight!)

 ## Feedback is always welcome!

+Thanks for reading :)

-Thanks for reading.
-If you have suggestions, corrections or further questions, here are some way in which you can reach out to me:
+If you have questions, corrections or suggestions, here are some ways in which you can reach out to me:
 - Leave a comment below this guide.
-- Leave an (anonymous) response on the [feedback form](https://forms.gle/ea2RZ6DvXAHQLnv76).
+- Leave an (anonymous) response on the [feedback form](https://forms.gle/ea2RZ6DvXAHQLnv76) (If you want me to get back to you please leave contact information)
-- Write a message to Summer#8727 or @ me in the Lifskill Discord.
+- Write a message to Summer#8727 or @ me in the Lifeskill Discord.